jogrue/socmedhelpeRs/README.md

 # Twitter -----------------------------------------------------------------

 # You have to authenticate with Twitter's API first.
-For more in this visit
+For more on this visit
 # rtweet documentation.
 rtweet::create_token(app = "R_app",
                      consumer_key = "1234",